 For our property, plant and equipment, investments in affiliates, and project assets, if their fair value is less than their carrying value or their carrying value cannot be recoverable, we need to record an impairment loss.
-We had impairment loss of \$25.7 million, 15.3 million, and \$45.7 million for our property, plant and equipment, investments in affiliates, and project assets in 2016, 2017 and 2018, respectively.
+We had impairment loss of \$45.7 million and \$42.1 million for our property, plant and equipment, investments in affiliates, and project assets in 2018 and 2019, respectively.

 Our business development and operation involves numerous risks and uncertainties which could lead to the assets impairment.
 These risks and uncertainties include what have been discussed in "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Company and Our Industry-We may not continue to be successful in developing and maintaining a cost-effective solar cell, wafer and ingot manufacturing capability." and "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Company and Our Industry-We may not continue to be successful in developing and maintaining a cost-effective solar cell, wafer and ingot manufacturing capability." and "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Company and Our Industry-Our project development and construction activities may not be successful, projects under development may not receive required permits, property rights, PPAs, interconnection and transmission arrangements, and financing or construction of projects may not commence or continue as scheduled, all of which could increase our costs, delay or cancel a project, and have a material adverse effect on our revenue and profitability."